dream-faster/fold/docs/design.md

 # What are the design decisions that make `Drift` different?

 1. There's no explicit "Pipeline" class.
-This allows us to hand back the job of fitting a collection of models to `train()`
+This allows us to hand back the job of fitting a collection of models to `train()`.
+This enables parallelization and reduces duplicate code.
+See section on Composites.

+2. We allow both tabular and sequence models, in the same pipeline.
+   If a Model has `requires_continuous_updates` property set to `True`, the main loop creates an inner "inference & fit" loop, so the Model can update its parameters on each timestamp.

 ### Why is “Composite” necessary?